cloudmesh-community/book/chapters/in/assignments.md

 -   Learn from others

--   Learn how to use sharelatex
+-   Learn how to use overleaf

 -   Learn how easy it is to write a paper in latex while using our template